Blek: Development

 Blek was released for iPad in December 2013, and an iPhone and iPod Touch version followed on January 7, 2014.
 Four months after the release, they reinvested their earnings from the game into marketing.
 After a few YouTube campaigns, Blek was listed in Apple's App Store lists.
 An Android version was released in July.
 Kunabi Brother are not planning a sequel, though they intend to further "experiment with touchscreens".

-Blek+ was released on Apple Arcade in April 2021 as a "Timeless Classic", a set of re-released games made available through the service.

 Reception

 Blek received "generally favorable reviews", according to video game review score aggregator Metacritic.
 Though the game first released in December 2013 to little fanfare, critics "widely praised" the game, and it became popular in April 2014.
 It appeared in the top ten paid App Store games chart in April, reached the top by May, and was listed into June.
 Blek received a 2014 Apple Design Award and was featured in their Indie Game Showcase.
 While it had sold 30,000 copies by February 2014, upon being featured in the App Store, it sold 500,000 copies by May, and over a million copies by June.
 Edge compared its aesthetic to iOS puzzle game Hundreds.
 Reviewers praised the game for the amount of freedom it affords its players.